james-parky/errorf/README.md

                      "a variable name cannot contain an underscore");
 /*
-file:10:11: warning: invalid syntax: a variable name cannot contain an underscore this is an example of a line containing a syntax error in column 11;
+file:10:11: warning: invalid syntax: a variable name cannot contain an underscore this is an example of a line containing a syntax warning in column 11;
            ^~~~~~~
 */
 ```